 The political and economic changes in Russia since the early 1990s have led, amongst other things, to reduced policing of society and increased lawlessness.
-In September 2006, the Deputy Chairman of the CBR was assassinated in what was allegedly a contract killing tied to his enforcement actions against corrupt Russian banking organizations.
 Organized crime, particularly property crimes in large metropolitan centers, has reportedly increased significantly since the dissolution of the Soviet Union.
 In addition, the Russian and international media have reported high levels of corruption in Russia.
 Press reports have also described instances in which government officials have engaged in selective investigations and prosecutions to further the interest of the government and individual officials or business groups.
 Although we adhere to a business ethics policy and internal compliance procedures to counteract the effects of crime and corruption, instances of illegal activities, demands of corrupt officials, allegations that we or our management have been involved in corruption or illegal activities or biased articles and negative publicity could materially and adversely affect our business, financial condition and results of operations.

-The Russian economy has fallen into recession in 2015, is suffering from renewed ruble depreciation, inflation and capital flight, and depends highly on the global pricing of crude oil, which has fallen significantly.
+The Russian economy has fallen into recession in 2015 and continues to suffer from ruble depreciation, inflation and capital flight, and depends highly on the global pricing of crude oil, which has fallen significantly compared to 2014.